AHML47/SmartVision-drive/README.md

 Once these steps are completed, the application  is ready to enhance your driving experience.

 ## Usage
-Smart Vision operates seamlessly once installed.
+SmartVision Drive operates seamlessly once installed.
 Users can access the system through the app, and the HUD provides a clear visualization of the road, incorporating AI-driven insights for improved safety and traffic optimization.

 ## Configuration
 No specific configuration is required as the system is designed to work efficiently under extreme weather conditions.
-# code
+## code
 python/AI:
 * a Python script that implements a Faster R-CNN (Region-based Convolutional Neural Network) model using TensorFlow and Keras.
 The model is designed for an object detection task on a custom dataset related to foggy weather conditions.
 Here's a summary of the key components and functionalities: